Landing Page Title

-Off-Page SEO deals third-party websites
+Off-Page SEO deals with external websites

 Off-page SEO covers anything you can optimize outside of your site (or externally) in an attempt to boost your search engine rankings.
 Backlinks are an example of an off-page SEO factor.
 Other examples include social media and PR, guest posts, referral sites like Yelp and Clutch.co, directory listings, Google Business Profiles, customer reviews, podcasts, and video sites.

 Search engines help users discover new websites, new brands, new ideas, and new ways to spend their hard-earned money.
 The primary objective of most SEO campaigns is to improve keyword rankings in search engines.
 But why are rankings so important?
 The answer is visibility.

 The higher your pages rank in search engines, the more visible your business is, and higher visibility means more clicks, while low-ranking websites suffer the opposite effect.
 According to a recent study:

 - Sites in the #1 position receive 28% of all clicks

 - Sites in the top 3 positions receive over 70% of all clicks

 - Sites in positions 4-10 receive only about 1% of all clicks

 - Sites below position 10 receive less than 1% of all clicks